 It takes A LOT of food to feed 55 people 3 meals a day for 5 days!
+Here is how we planned and prepared all of the family reunion food.

 We filled 3 flat beds and 3 carts at Costco one evening and that was only HALF the food!!